-27% of doctor’s families were not vaccinated against hepatitis B, 36% were not vaccinated against whooping cough, 23% were not vaccinated against influenza.
+27% of general practitioners were not vaccinated against hepatitis B, 36% were not vaccinated against whooping cough, 23% were not vaccinated against influenza.
 (France)Knowledge, attitudes, beliefs and practices of general practitioners towards measles and MMR vaccination in southeastern France in 2012.
 2014, Pulcini, Clin Microbiol Infect

-13% of doctors do not consider measles a dangerous disease.
-12% of doctors consider the second dose of MMR to be useless.
+13% of general practitioners do not consider measles a dangerous disease.
+12% of general practitioners consider the second dose of MMR to be useless.

-33% of doctors do not believe that MMR vaccination should be mandatory for children under 2 years of age.
+33% of general practitioners do not believe that MMR vaccination should be mandatory for children under 2 years of age.
 (France)

-The risk of meningococcal infection among homosexuals is 4 times higher than that of heterosexuals.
-HIV-infected homosexuals have a 10-fold higher risk of meningococcal disease than uninfected homosexuals.
-45% of meningococcal cases reported numerous partners and participation in anonymous sex.
+The risk of meningococcal infection in homosexuals in 4 times higher, than in heterosexual people.
+HIV positive homosexuals suffer from meningococcal disease 10 times more often, than HIV negative ones.
+45% of meningococcus patients reported multiple partners and participation in anonymous sex.

-CDC reports that in 2016, 57% of those meningococcal men over 16 years of age reported having a homosexual contact.
+CDC reports that in 2016, 57% of men over 16 years of age infected with meningococcus, reported homosexual relations.
 More: .

-In France, the Meningitec vaccine (conjugated from serogroup C) is used.
-At least 680 children have suffered from this vaccine.
-They sued the company and their lawyer ordered a laboratory test of the vaccine.
-It turned out that it contains nanoparticles of heavy metals such as titanium, lead and zirconium.Environmental risk factors in paediatric inflammatory bowel diseases: a population based case control study.
+Meningitec (conjugate, against serogroup C) vaccine is used in France.
+At least 680 children were harmed by this vaccine.
+They sued the company, and their lawyer ordered a laboratory test of the vaccine.
+It turned out that it contains nanoparticles of heavy metals, such as titanium, lead and zirconium.Environmental risk factors in paediatric inflammatory bowel diseases: a population based case control study.
 2005, Baron, Gut

 BCG vaccinated with Crohn's disease 3.6 times more often unvaccinated.Hepatitis A outbreak in HIV-infected MSM and in PrEP-using MSM despite the high level of immunity, Lyon, France, January to June 2017.
 2017, Charre, Euro Surveill